WoltLab/docs.woltlab.com/docs/php_database-access.md

 ### Fetch by Column

-{% include callout.html content="There is no way to return another column from the same row if you use `fetchColumn()` to retrieve data." type="warning" %}
+!!! warning "There is no way to return another column from the same row if you use `fetchColumn()` to retrieve data."

 Fetching an array is only useful if there is going to be more than one column per result row, otherwise accessing the column directly is much more convenient and increases the code readability.